icefallgames/SCICompanion/SCICompanion/Docs/source/polygons.rst

 Note that any named polygons will *not* appear in the default polygons for that room.

+If you need to remove the name of a polygon to set it back to being a "default polygon", just give it a blank name.

 .. |polygon| image:: /images/PolygonTool.png
 .. |upload| image:: /images/Upload.png